 However, staff may feel that they would like to talk to someone other than their manager.
 In this case, you can contact a member of staff from Human Resources or the Safety Office who will be able to discuss the options open to you.

-Where you feel that the effects of stress are having an impact on your confidence or general well being, you may wish to consult the staff counselling service.
-Further details about this can be found at:
+Where you feel that the effects of stress are having an impact on your confidence or general well being, you may wish to consult the Employee Assistance Programme.

 Back to top